 RIG: FLEX 1500 SDR at 5 watts output

-COMPUTER: Homemade 3.6 Ghz Quad AMD Processor with 4 Gb Ram with 3 monitors at present time
+COMPUTER: Homemade 3.6 Ghz Quad AMD Processor with 4 Gb Ram with 4 monitors

 I have never owned a High Power Amplifier as my antennas are designed to be high gain.
 Once you have the High Power Amplifier, most Hams will use it all the time.
 I don't want to be one of those Ham's.
 The antenna is where the fun is and not the amplifier.
-You will find me talking QRP or at 40 watts and if you could see my face it will have a BIG smile because you're running 1Kw or more with a StepIR antenna and I'm talking to you with my 1/4 wave ground plane antenna at 10ft and 100 watts or less station..
+You will find me talking QRP or now at 100 watts and if you could see my face it will have a BIG smile because you're running 1Kw or more with a StepIR antenna and I'm talking to you with my 1/4 wave ground plane antenna at 10ft and 100 watts or less station..

 Catch me on the air and ask me a question, if I don't talk your ear off, I'll be glad to guide you towards a possible solution to your antenna design problem.
 Every antenna installation is different and what works for Joe down the street may not work for me, but I will find out what will make it work, or find another antenna that will work.
 I may not have all the answers but I can guide you in the right direction or to someone who will know the answer (from experience).
 I also believe that a ham radio operator should be involved in his own equipment design as well as the tuning of the antenna and final check out, not a purchased shack.
 In other words "I'm not going to do it for you but I will guide you in the right direction".